-The eventual goal is to breed enough Micronesian kingfishers to be able to re-introduce them once the snakes have been removed from Guam.
+The eventual goal is to breed enough Micronesian kingfishers to be able to re-introduce them to a nearby snake-free island.

 - The Micronesian kingfisher utters its first call of the morning at about the same time every day, usually at dawn.
 It does this with such regularity that, according to local belief, the bird can be used to tell time.

 - This bird makes a nest in a tree by jabbing repeatedly at the bark with its sharp beak -- while flying!